Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Conclusions

 \section{Conclusions}

 We have presented an overview of recently developed structure-preserving model order reduction methods for second-order systems.
-We have started with an adaption of the dominant pole algorithm for modally damped mechanical systems and, afterwards, have introduced extensions of the frequency- and time-limited balanced truncation methods for second-order systems in various ways.
+We have started with an adaptation of the dominant pole algorithm for modally damped mechanical systems and, afterwards, have introduced extensions of the frequency- and time-limited balanced truncation methods for second-order systems in various ways.
 We have presented an approach for structure recovery of second-order systems based on positive real balanced truncation, which also yields an a priori error bound in the gap metric, and concluded with an $\Hinf$ greedy interpolation approach yielding an $\Hinf$-error optimal approximation.
 Numerical examples for all the presented approaches have illustrated their effectiveness.

 Additionally to the approaches for linear systems summarized here, we were able to develop model order reduction techniques for (parametric) mechanical systems with special nonlinearities, namely bilinear control systems and quadratic-bilinear systems.
-These techniques will be subject to further research and be described in a different work.
+These techniques are described in~\cite{PBTRMV_Wer21, PBTRMV_BenGW21, PBTRMV_BenGW21a}.